Studying abroad can be one of the most rewarding experiences in your college education. Study Abroad typically involves:

 - Negotiating a foreign language on daily basis

 The outcome of an experience abroad will stay with you forever.

-Plan about 45 minute for a one–on–one session to learn about how to begin your study abroad application.
+Contact Steven Ives and plan about 45 minute for a one–on–one session to learn about how to begin your study abroad application.